MutilatedPeripherals/controltab/README.md

 * find the voice by the beat
 * find the bar by the voice

+- edge case - if a note is reused, it resolves to all the voices where the note is used.
+Then how do we know which bar actually changed

 THEN

 - [ ] diff 2 xml files